bitExpert/adroit/README.md

 Installation
 ------------

-The preferred way of installation is through Composer.
+The preferred way of installing `bitexpert/adroit` is through Composer.
 Simply add `bitexpert/adroit` as a dependency:

 ```
 composer.phar require bitexpert/adroit